Virtualization-projects/rancher-labs-wiki/Rancher-1.2.0.md

 * **[#4576](https://github.com/rancher/rancher/issues/4576): Windows container support - Experimental**
   * Microsoft plans to ship Docker container support as part of Windows 2016 in the later half of 2016 and is already current in beta.
 With Rancher 1.2.0, users will have an experimental feature to launch and managed containers in Windows.
 * **[5278](https://github.com/rancher/rancher/issues/5278): Longhorn storage integration - Experimental**
-  * Longhorn (see https://github.com/rancher/longhorn) is a project that was created to solve being able to manage stateful containers and provides the ability to leverage local disks on each host and provide volume mirroring, snapshotting, and backups to either NFS or object store like S3.
+  * Longhorn (see https://github.com/rancher/longhorn) is a project that was created to solve being able to manage stateful containers and provide the ability to leverage local disks on each host to support volume mirroring, snapshotting, and backups to either NFS or object store like S3.